Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russia has also been on a spending spree this year.
 It spent 35% more in the first quarter than it did in the same period last year, according to Oxford Economics.
 The Russian government has been running a budget deficit since the middle of last year.

 Urals, Russia’s most popular oil, has risen to $75 in recent days.
 In the second quarter, the average price was just $65.
-Meanwhile, the price ceiling that the West has imposed on Russian oil is $60.
+Meanwhile, the price ceiling imposed by the West on Russian oil is $60.

 Last week, the Kremlin banned exports of gasoline and diesel, further tightening global energy supplies.
 Global diesel prices immediately jumped.

 “If you look at oil prices alone, their future looks brighter.
-This strategy may not be an economic turning point, but it will give them the finances to continue spending,” concluded James Swanston, an economist at Capital Economics.
+This strategy may not be an economic turning point, but it will help them have the finances to continue spending,” concluded James Swanston, an economist at Capital Economics.

 Ha Thu (according to WSJ)